Fandom: Magnificent 7 (ATF)

 “Yeah, them things.
 We did them all the time to him.”

 “Then why did you not speak up for him?”

 “I don’t know.
 I really don’t know.
 There’s something about Chris that just doesn’t let you go against him.”
-Vin looked like a young boy as he spoke, and it showed his true age, that of mid twenties.
+Vin looked like a young boy as he spoke, and it showed his true age, that of mid-twenties.

 “Do you need me to transfer you to another team, son?”
 The Judge asked kindly.
 He had the option of giving him the letter from Ezra, but at the shake of the head from the man upon leaving, it seemed that Ezra had decided against some giving this man some final words.
 Maybe at a later date, then.
-At the moment, Vin really needed to get away from the apparently toxic atmosphere of Team 7.
+At the moment, Vin really needed to get away from the apparently toxic atmosphere of Team Seven.

 “Yes, please.
 Actually, I’d like to go into training, if you don’t mind.
-I’ve been noticing a lot of sloppy work and it would make me feel better to know we’re sending people out with the right information and training, sir.”
+I’ve been noticing a lot of sloppy work, and it would make me feel better to know we’re sending people out with the right information and training, sir.”

 Ezra managed to ditch any tails that might have latched onto him via Wilmington or Larrabee’s networks of contacts, thanks to O’Neill.
 He couldn’t wait to see his new home in Colorado Springs.
 Even though it wasn’t so far from his old home, it would be a new start with a new group of people.
-This would be a group of people he would not have to pretend with, he could use all his faculties, all his skills, and there would be, hopefully, no one waiting to stab him the back or treat him as a burden.
+This would be a group of people he would not have to pretend with, he could use all his faculties, all his skills, and there would be.
+Hopefully, no one waiting to stab him in the back or treat him as a burden.